ajcastan0103/Amogus-Run/README.md

 # Among Us Run
-This is an Among Us 2D side-scrolling parody game inspired by Google Chrome's "T-Rex Run"
+This is an Among Us 2D side-scrolling parody game inspired by Google Chrome's "T-Rex Run".
+Made using Pygame

 ## How to Play
 Controls:
+- When the game starts, press the spacebar to begin.

-Use the spacebar or the up key to make the character jump.
+- Use the spacebar or the up key to make the character jump.
+- When the game ends, you may press the spacebar to start again

 ## Objective:
 Avoid imposters and survive as long as possible to achieve a high score.

-Getting Started
+## Getting Started

-Prerequisites:
+### Prerequisites:

-Make sure you have Python and Pygame installed on your system.
+Make sure you have Pygame installed on your system. </br>
+`pip install pygame`

-Running the Game:
+### Running the Game:

-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Open a terminal and navigate to the game directory.
+- Open a terminal and navigate to the game directory.
-Run the following command to start the game: bash
+- Run the following command to start the game: </br>
-Copy code
-python main.py
-Screenshots
-Gameplay Screenshot

-Contributing
-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.

-License
-This project is licensed under the MIT License.
+`python main.py`

-Acknowledgements
+## Acknowledgements
-Special thanks to the Pygame community for providing a great library for game development.
+Special thank you to Pygame for providing a great library for game dev!